 Join us for the UK's inaugural Media & Public Culture Forum, examining the relationship between the British media and public culture.

-This year's Forum focuses on the role and responsibilities of reporters and media influencers in promoting social cohesion, amidst rapid transformations in the UK's faith and belief landscape and changing discourses on religiosity and secularism.
+Our 2020 Forum focuses on the role and responsibilities of reporters and media influencers in promoting social cohesion, amidst rapid transformations in the UK's faith and belief landscape and changing discourses on religiosity and secularism.

 Key themes of discussion include: